Beyond Firms and Industries: Shock Propagation through Establishment- and Product-Level Supply Chains: Conclusion

-Another potential avenue is to explore other networks generated by different algorithms.
-As mentioned earlier, the algorithm used in this study to infer links between establishments yields the minimal connections.
-However, additional factors could be considered.
-For example, empirical evidence suggests that establishments located closer to each other are more likely to be connected \cite{nakajima2012measuring}.
-Other relevant aspects include sales, shared financing banks, or cross-shareholding between firms \cite{krichene_emergence_2019}.
-Comparing these alternative networks in terms of their estimated propagation risks is an important area for future research.
+A second avenue for future research is to examine alternative network structures generated by different link-construction algorithms.
+As discussed above, the algorithm employed in this study infers establishment-level links in a parsimonious manner, yielding the minimum number of connections consistent with observed transactions.
+However, additional information could be incorporated to refine link assignment.
+For example, prior studies show that geographic proximity increases the likelihood of inter-establishment transactions \cite{nakajima2012measuring}.
+Other potentially relevant factors include establishment size, sales volumes, shared financial institutions, or cross-shareholding relationships between firms \cite{krichene_emergence_2019}.
+Systematically comparing propagation risks across networks constructed using different algorithms and information sets represents an important direction for future research.

-Furthermore, since many firms operate with only one establishment, this information could be utilized more effectively.
-For instance, if both a supplier and a client are firms with only one establishment, their relationship can be treated as a decisive recipe, making the filtering process proposed in this study unnecessary, at least for the products involved in that specific relationship.